great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_populate_credentials_from_yaml_file.rst

   .. admonition:: Note:

-    The same syntax is used to make variable substitutions from environment variables, which take precedence over values defined in a config variables ``YAML`` file.
+    The same syntax is used to make variable substitutions from environment variables, which take precedence over values defined in a config variables yaml file.

   .. code-block:: yaml